robenkleene/development-references/nvim/plugins/nvim-tree-sitter.md

 ## Troubleshooting

+- Start with `TSUpdate` if something seems broken
 - Don't run `TSInstall all`, that installs all parsers
 - The required parsers should just be auto-installed on startup
 - Using `TSInstall <language>` to re-install a parser can help